bateman/python_pyenv_poetry_template/docs/index.md

 > Before building the container, edit `Dockerfile` and change the name of the folder containing your Python module (by default `python_pyenv_poetry_template`).

 > [!WARNING]
-> Pushing a new release to GitHub, will trigger the GitHub Action defined in `docker.yml`.
+> Pushing a new tag to GitHub, will trigger the GitHub Action defined in `docker.yml`.
 To ensure correct execution, you first need to add the `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets to your repository's 'Actions secrets and variables' settings page.

 ## Contributing